Causes of arthritis

 With osteoarthritis, osteopathic treatment and sometimes clinical sports massage can help you feel better, but can’t reverse the process.
 It will aways be provided alongside movement and strengthening exercises to help you and your joints be as healthy as possible.
 There are a lot of scams out there looking to prey upon people and to sell them supplements that do nothing – I’m happy to provide some nutrition advice to help you reduce your propensity for inflammation, where appropriate.

 For other kinds of arthritis, you will likely need to be under medical care as well and there may be times when treatment is not appropriate.
 It’s important to both of us that you get the right care.
-Read more about me, and then book in today for an assessment at either the London or Ascot clinic.
+Read more about me, and then book in today for an assessment.
 We can work together to make living with arthritis as comfortable and active as possible.